Moeriki/dynamic-function/README.md

 ## Performance

-This should come as no surprise that there is some `eval` involved.
-Avoid overusing this in situations where high-load / performance is required.
+To generate this dynamic function there is `eval` involved.
+This a [relatively slow JavaScript feature](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval).
+Avoid (over)using this in situations where high performance is required.

-At start-up / low load situations should pose no problem.
+At start-up (for Server applications) / low load situations using this should pose no problem.